S-Ando-Biophysics/4MRNA/README.md

 Applying molecular replacement (MR) commonly used for structure determination to nucleic acids poses unique challenges that are not present for proteins.
 To solve these challenges, we developed a new innovative strategy called 4MRNA.

-One challenge is that nucleic acids can have different 3D structures even with the same sequence, which means that models existing in the database may not be suitable as a search model.Moreover, it is empirically known that MR of nucleic acids can fail even when the search model and the target structure differ only slightly.
+One challenge is that nucleic acids can have different 3D structures even with the same sequence, which means that models existing in the database may not be suitable as a search model.
+Moreover, it is empirically known that MR of nucleic acids can fail even when the search model and the target structure differ only slightly.
 To address these issues, the new strategy 4MRNA includes generating a large number of diverse search models and applying them to MR.

+There is a web application called Web 3DNA that generates structural models based on parameters that control the three-dimensional structure of nucleic acids.
+We have discovered a strategy for adjusting these parameters to improve the success rate of MR. Based on this strategy, we decided to use Web 3DNA to create a wide variety of models.
+The processes of parameter adjustment and model creation have been automated using Python.
+Subsequently, MR is performed for each of the many models created.
+Since this operation needs to be repeated many times, we automated this process using shell scripts on Linux.

 ## Instructions
 ### How to use the website